"The more you know about the past, the better prepared you are for the future".

 The History curriculum is mapped out over a two-year cycle in EYFS and Key Stage 1 and over a four-year cycle in Key Stage 2 to ensure complete coverage of the substantive and disciplinary knowledge in the National Curriculum for pupils in our mixed age classes.
-History is a key subject and forms the basis for half termly topics across the planning cycles so is taught as an independent subject, as well as linked to key topics and subjects across the curriculum, we will build up the pupils’ knowledge and develop their skills as they move through the primary curriculum.
-(Such as creating information leaflets about a famous Roman emperor in English lessons in Key Stage 2 and working with clay to create Greek vases in Art when learning about the influence of the Ancient Greeks, as well as designing and building models of Tudor Houses in Art and Design when learning about the Great Fire of London in Key Stage 1).
+History is a key subject and forms the basis for half termly topics across the planning cycles so is taught as an independent subject, as well as linked to other subjects across the curriculum where appropriate, such as creating information leaflets about a famous Roman emperor in English lessons in Key Stage 2 and working with clay to create Greek vases in Art when learning about the influence of the Ancient Greeks, as well as designing and building models of Tudor Houses in Design and Technology when learning about the Great Fire of London in Key Stage 1.

 Across school, lessons have a ‘Big Question’ approach, which supports children’s understanding of the key learning within each lesson and helps pupils to develop a sense of questioning and historical enquiry.
 For example, in KS2 pupils explore the question, what impact did the Roman Empire have on Britain at the time, and what legacy did it leave us with over the course of their learning.
 Furthermore, the Success criteria, presented to children as Red/Amber/Green statements help to ensure that they are very clear about how they can show their achievements in this subject and the progression in knowledge.